H41L33/omnisite/content/index.md

 ## Hello!

-Welcome to my website, here you can find (almost) everything there is to know about me, Hailey Welsh.
+Welcome to my website, here you can find (almost) everything there is to know about me, Hayden Ellis Clarke.

 On this website I have: